jkedra/jkedra.github.io/_drafts/btrfs-mv.md

 # Scenario

-In [my first BTRFS post][btrfs1] I described most of its basic features and focused on creating and maintaning snapshots.
-Now I want to perform some administrative tasks - replace one SSD drive by a larger one.
+In [my first BTRFS post][btrfs1] I described most of its basic features and focused on creating and maintaining snapshots.
+After using BTRFS for a time, a time came to replace existing 120GB SSD drive with a larger one.
+My laptop has one M2 factor SSD disk and another 2'' hard drive.
+The new M2 SSD is 250GB but I cannot have both SSD in the hardware since there is only one M2 slot.

+I made a few bad decisions before I came to a proper procedure:

+#### 1<sup>st</sup>

+Initially I thought the good enough way would be to release some space at hard drive, create a partition there to hold a copy of the SSD disk.
+Then add this partition as another device as a mirror to the existing BTRFS volume.
+Then split the mirror, remove the old 120GB SSD and leave the system booting from the disk drive mirror.
+Then add 250G SSD, replacing the old 120GB one.
+It sounded like a good plan.
+But don't do this at home kids.
+That is large risk when you do it first time.
+And for a while I thought I was left without any system left.
+Yes, of course, I did not take a backup.

+Instead of failing a drive I converted the RAID1 to a single profile device (differs from RAID0).
+Luckily I was able to restore the system when I inserted the original disk back to it.
+Don't go this way.

+#### 2<sup>nd</sup>

+This time at least I started with backup.
+I knew about `btrfs-send` and `btrfs-received` but only a little.
+So I started making the backup with `tar`.
+It always works but is not a great tool for a filesystem dump like btrfs.
+Anyway, at least it is better than nothing.

+Reading about moving data from one BTRFS to another I stumbled on these send/receive commands to do the job.
+They seemed to me to binary copy BTRFS snapshots pretty well.
+So I adjusted the 1<sup>st</sup> procedure to include now the send/receive commands.

+It did the trick actually.
+I copied data from the 120GB SSD to the hard disk partition.
+Swaped 120/250GB SSD disks a few times before I decided I am satisfied with the system on the hard drive and finally booted without the original 120GB SSD.
+Then I repeated the whole procedure again to move the daa from the hard drive to the larger SSD.

+I forgot about a few things.
+I forgot to copy subvolumes I created to exclude snapper snapshosts.
+This is why I had to reinsert the old SSD and copy the missing stuff.

+There was no 3<sup>rd</sup> scenario.
+Actually this one worked but was not the best optimal one.
+The best optimal would be to copy all stuff to an external usb drive using `btrfs-send`, replace the disks, boot from an independent Linux on an usb drive, and using `btrfs-receive` rebuild the system on the 250GB SSD.
+Next time maybe.

 ## Configuration

-My laptop has a hard disk drive of 320GB and another SSD one which is only 120GB in size.
-Benefits of SSD are so huge that actually work only with this one.
-The spinning disk is currently used only to store archive data and things I couldn't affort keeping on SSD.
+My laptop has a hard disk drive of 320GB and another M2 SSD which is only 120GB in size.
+Benefits of SSD are so huge that actually I work only with the SSD.
+The hard disk is currently used only to store archive data and things I couldn't affort keeping on SSD.

 SSD (sdb) and hard disk (sda) layouts are as below: